OUR 4 PILLARS

 Global Games is more than a rugby event it’s a celebration of the rich culture and spirited legacy of what it means to be a Kiwi.

-In order to ensure that every player has a positive experience, we require team management to take full responsibility for sideline conduct.
-We kindly ask that any disruptive supporters be left behind to not detract from the event’s spirit.
-Teams displaying poor sideline behaviour will be ineligible for awards, and their clubs may risk exclusion from future events.
+To ensure a positive experience for every participant, team management must take full responsibility for sideline conduct.
+Supporters who detract from the festival’s spirit should not attend.
+Any team displaying poor sideline behaviour will be ineligible for awards, and their club may face exclusion from future events.

 SAFETY MEASURES